 The Seasider, shuttle and activities Ex Port

 Travelling by cruise ship is an amazing way to explore New Zealand.
 Cruise ships are a regular visitor to Dunedin's Port Chalmers throughout the summer months.
-We encourage all cruise passengers to book a shore excursion though the ship.
+We encourage all cruise passengers to book a shore excursion through the ship.
 The ships organised shore excursion is one of the most popular throughout New Zealand and takes you on a coastal journey along the picturesque Otago Harbour, experiencing Dunedin in a way only we can show you.
 The Seasider is also a great way to get from Dunedin back to your ship.

 The Seasider, shuttle from Port and activities

-While visiting lovely Dunedin for the day, you have the choice of three trips - 10.00am, 12.10pm and 2.00pm.
-It is an excellent way to explore sights you will not see from the road and at just 90 minutes long you will have plenty of time to explore Dunedin as well.
+While visiting lovely Dunedin for the day, you have the choice of two trips - 11.10am and 1.35pm.
+It is an excellent way to experience sights you will not see from the road and at just 2 - 2.5 hours long you will have plenty of time to explore Dunedin as well.
 This journey is also a great way to get back to your ship - the Seasider can stop at Port Chalmers on the return journey, where you can make the short walk down to your ship.
 Just let our team know you want to be dropped here on the day!

 Getting to Dunedin Railway Station